 Stachys affinis.
-Crosnes du Japon or Chinese artichokes are delicate nutty flavoured tubers that appear quite often in the larger French supermarkets and high-end grocers next to the Jerusalem artichokes (topinambours).
+Crosnes du Japon or Chinese artichokes are delicate nutty-flavoured tubers that appear quite often next to the Jerusalem artichokes (topinambours) in the larger French supermarkets and high-end grocers.

-First cultived in Europe in the town of Crosne (Essonne), they were quite popular until their proclivity for spreading like a weed made farmers think again.
+First cultivated in Europe in the town of Crosne (Essonne), they were quite popular until their proclivity for spreading like a weed made farmers think again.

 Image by Jonathaneo~commonswiki assumed